ha1tch/dxp/doc/dxp-02-deep-dive.md

 3. **Race conditions manifest differently** - each pattern has unique failure modes
 4. **Real systems use multiple patterns** - one size doesn't fit all operations
 5. **Evolution is natural** - teams typically progress through patterns as they learn
+6. **State expiration enables self-healing** - automatic cleanup is essential
+7. **Geographic distribution requires specialized strategies** - locality matters
+8. **Performance assumptions can be wrong** - distributed can be faster than centralized

 Together with the main guide, this document provides a complete picture of distributed transaction patterns - from high-level concepts to low-level implementation details.

+For theoretical foundations behind these patterns, see [dxp-04-theoretical-foundations.md](dxp-04-theoretical-foundations.md).
+For practical modifiers that can enhance any pattern, see [dxp-05-pattern-modifiers.md](dxp-05-pattern-modifiers.md).